jadounrahul/kartsnms/doc/Extensions/PeeringDB.md

 # PeeringDB Support

-LibreNMS has integration with PeeringDB to match up your BGP sessions with the peering exchanges you are connected to.
+KartsNMS has integration with PeeringDB to match up your BGP sessions with the peering exchanges you are connected to.

 To enable the integration please do so within the WebUI